CLIP-QDA: An Explainable Concept Bottleneck Model: Conclusion

 \section{Conclusion}

 In this paper, we introduce a modeling approach for the embedding space of CLIP, a foundation model trained on a vast dataset.
 Our observations reveal that CLIP \remi{can} organize information in a distribution that exhibits similarities with a mixture of Gaussians.
 Building upon this insight, we develop an adapted concept bottleneck model that demonstrates \remi{competitive} performance along with transparency.
 While the model that we have presented offers the advantage of simplicity and a limited number of parameters, it does encounter challenges when dealing with a broader and more ambiguous set of \remi{concepts}.
-As a suggestion for future research, we propose to extend this modeling approach to incorporate other priors, such as Laplacian distributions, and to explore more complex models, including those with multiple components, \remi{\textit{i.e.}, using more than one Gaussian to describe a class for example}.
-Additionally, our research is centered around a specific embedding space (CLIP scores).
+As a suggestion for future research, we propose to extend this modeling approach to incorporate other priors, such as Laplacian distributions, and to explore more complex models, including those with multiple components, \remi{\textit{i.e.}, using more than one Gaussian to describe a class for example}. \updateremi{Another avenue to potentially enhance the performance of our model is to explore guiding the latent space \revisremi{of CLIP's scores} towards a Gaussian distribution.} Additionally, our research is centered around a specific embedding space (CLIP scores).
 Exploring similar work on other latent spaces, particularly those associated with multimodal foundation models, could be valuable to determine if similar patterns exist in those spaces.